 Arrange the furniture to create a good flow from room to room.
 Each piece should suggest the functionality of the space.

-Small touches, like a folded newspaper next to a cup and saucer in breakfast nook, can help prompt associations, which in turn helps the buyer make a connection with your home.
+Small touches, like a folded newspaper next to a cup and saucer in the breakfast nook, can help prompt associations, which in turn helps the buyer make a connection with your home.
 The key is to think small.
-The point isn’t to show how much furniture can be crammed into each room, but to insinuate the purpose of each room so that the buyer can imagine their own belongings there.
+The point isn’t to show how much furniture can be crammed into each room but to insinuate the purpose of each room so that the buyer can imagine their own belongings there.

 There are some small expenses that are worth the cash.
 Not all of these investments are free but they will help close the sale.

 - Paint the whole house in a warm but neutral color (but try to avoid plain white!).
 Realtors recommend warm but light tones, like creams.
-Suzanne usually recommends navajo white or swiss coffee.
+Suzanne usually recommends Navajo white or swiss coffee.

 - Tidy up the backyard.
 This needs less attention than the front yard, but still make sure that the yard is trimmed and that hedges, trees, and plants are tidied up.
-If there is a deck or porch, a quick power wash or fresh coat of paint does wonders.
+If there is a deck or porch, a quick power wash or a fresh coat of paint will work wonders.
 For staging, a simple outdoor chair and table will look inviting, especially if you live in an area that invites outdoor living.
 Just make sure it stays clean of leaves and debris before a viewing!

 - Use mirrors to your advantage.
 Add mirrors in strategic areas to add more light and amplify natural light.
 This can also make rooms look larger or less boxy.